Now in March/April 2020, the virus stopped me from being on the road. I am at home. After all, I am 65+ and I feel, this is required for solidarity.

 My (much used) brown plush monkey is a very, very rough approximation of the guereza monkeys, and Ernst liked my idea.

-Now that Ernst has become a star watching over me, the Schefflera in my living room still reminds me of our Kilimanjaro adventures in Tanzania.
+Now that Ernst has become a star guarding over me, the Schefflera in my living room still reminds me of our Kilimanjaro adventures in Tanzania.

 How the idea of the Kilimanjaro came up